siddpatny/rl-trading-bot-open-baselines/README.md

 ## Custom Env
 Folder: /env
-1) (Default) sidd_trading_env: My custom gym env for custom trading strategy for 25 securities.
+gym_trading_env: My custom gym env for custom trading strategy for the selected list of securities
-2) securities_trading_env: Single security trading algorithm with discrete actions - buy, sell, hold.

-Observation Space: Box - current bid_price of 25 securities + bias (26,) </br>
+Observation Space: Box - average of bid and price stocks for selected securities </br>
-Action Space: Box - 26 row vector containing weights of for the 25 securities + bias term in the range [0,1] (Only longs or reallocation, no shorts (negative weights))
+Action Space: Box - range [0,1] (Only longs or reallocation, no negative inventory (negative weights))

 ## Trading Strategies
 1) Momentum: Ratio of the average bid price in the window with the average price upto current step.
-2) Ask/Bid Ratio: Takes a long position weighted by the bid ask spread.
-3) Mean Reversion: Inverse of momentum.
+2) Mean Reversion: Inverse of momentum.
 Assumes the security is mean reverting.
+3) Moving Average Convergence Diverngence: Get discreet signals on a rolling window by combining two moving averages

+Env:
 The current action defines the weights of the portfolio.
 The sample from the action is clipped between 0,1 and normalized such that the sum of all the weights = 1.
 This ensures that the portfolio is completely utilized with a distribution of securities.
 (Only longs) </br>
 The reward for the action is log rate of return with the new weights of the portfolio normalized by the progress for a delayed reward.

+Bot:
+Similarly the current action defines the weights of the portfolio.
+The sample from the action is clipped between 0,1 and normalized such that the sum of all the weights = 1.
+Based on the distribution, te portfolio is reallocated and the agent sends buy or sell orders of quantitiy equal to the change of allocation.

 ## RabbitMQ
-1) Get L1 data from RabbitMQ for selected list of securities
-2) Generate porfolio from model prediction for new observation
-3) Create orders, perfrom trades and update inventory based on the difference in the old and new inventory after successful trades.
-4) Calcualte portfolio value and PNL

-## To Fix RLLib
-RLLib [[7]](#7) is another scalable reinforcement library that I want to use for 2 main purposes:
-1) Hyper-parameter tuning [[3]](#3) for the model.
-An example can be seen in [[4]](#4)
-2) Multiple Agents: This can be done in two ways:
-  a) Train two different models and policies and sync them peiodically. [[5]](#5)
-  b) Train different strategies in an adverserial manner. [[6]](#6)

-Currently getting issues during configuration of multiple agents running on the same open ai custom env on different nodes.
+File: mx_communication.py
+Create and listen to the channels and communicate with the bots.
+File: test_pb2.py
+Protocol buffer generated descriptors

+## Next Steps
+1) Train the agent on new levels data based on a rolling window rather than a static set of observations
+2) Update model and alphas in the bot based on the completed trade (Would require sync with the matching engine)

 ## References